fmmagalhaes/discount-telegram-bot/README.md

 ## Overview

+Do you ever buy something, only to find later that you had a discount for it?
 This Python project is a Telegram bot that scrapes various sources for discounts and provides them to users on command.

 The project consists of two main components: